 I lecture and speak on the nature of belief, magic, utopian, golden age and millennial beliefs, and cosmology, emphasising public engagement.

 2017: I was a guest with Sharlen Spitteri, Esta Charkam and Kate Bottley on BBC Radio 4, Saturday Live on 13 May 2017, taking about the fiftieth anniversary of the Summer of Love.

-2015: I was co-chair of the eight conference on the Inspiration of Astronomical Phenomena at Gresham College, London.
+2015: I was co-chair of the eighth conference on the Inspiration of Astronomical Phenomena at Gresham College, London.

 2013: I was in conversation with the artist Kapwani Kawanga on her film Afrogalactica and her work on the musician Sun Ra, at the Arts Catalyst in London.

-2012: I was interviewed for the documentary ‘Maya Apocalypse’ (Time Line Films/Channel 4).
+2012: I was interviewed on the 2012 Prophecies for the documentary ‘Maya Apocalypse’ (Time Line Films/Channel 4).

 2011: I organised the ‘Heavenly Discourses’ conference at the University of Bristol, with Darrelyn Gunzburg, in order to commemorate the fiftieth anniversary of the first human space flight.

-2008: I lectured on magic as part of the London Barbican Art Gallery’s ‘Martian Museum of Terrestrial Art’.
+2008: I was a guest lecturerer on magic as part of the London Barbican Art Gallery’s ‘Martian Museum of Terrestrial Art’.

 2007: I interviewed explorer and anthropologist Bruce Parry, presenter of BBC2's 'Tribe', for Stanford's Bookshop at Bristol University.